GraalVM Native Build Tools - for Maven

 In this lab, you have tried out several GraalVM Native Image features:

-- How to generate a fast native executable from a Java command line application
+- How to generate a native executable for a Java command line application.